Developer Onboarding Guide¶

 # Feature

-git commit -m "feat(agents): add parallel execution for analysts"
+git commit -m "feat(agents): add custom analyst type"

 # Bug fix